A helping hand

 A youth sought our help with retrieving belongings she had left behind at her family home after experiencing physical abuse at the hands of her stepfather.

-Issue: Children’s aid society; Rights (Get help)
+Issues: Children’s aid society; Rights (Good care); Rights (Get help)

 A youth sought our help with retrieving belongings she had left behind at her family home after experiencing physical abuse at the hands of her stepfather.